Molly Applebaum

 Scholars observed that her diary described an aspect of the Holocaust that had been rarely addressed - sexual abuse.
-After she reached puberty the farmer who was hiding her started having sexual relations with her.
-Applebaum recounted how she and her cousin encouraged this sexual contact out of fear that he might otherwise tire of the burden and risk of hiding them, and turn them away.
+After she reached puberty, the farmer who was hiding her started having sexual relations with her.
+Applebaum recounted how she and her cousin encouraged this sexual contact out of fear that he might otherwise tire of the burden and risk of hiding them and turn them away.

 The farmer did not betray Applebaum and her cousin.
-Applebaum describes retreating German soldiers being billeted on the farm in late 1944, as Soviet forces advanced.
+Applebaum describes retreating German soldiers being billeted on the farm in late 1944 as Soviet forces advanced.

 Applebaum immigrated to Canada in 1948.

 Horowitz writes that Applebaum married reluctantly, in Toronto, in 1950, and had an unhappy married life.
 She describes Applebaum reading about abusive relationships after her husband's death, in 1983, and that this allowed her to put both her marriage and her relationship with the farmer Victor, in perspective.

 Her 1998 memoir did not address the sexual aspect of the girl's relationship with Victor, but her original diary did.
-So the updated version, that included the diary, revealed events otherwise kept buried for years.
+So the updated version, which included the diary, revealed events that had otherwise been buried for years.

 The second edition of her memoirs were shortlisted for the non-fiction category at the 2018 Vine Awards for Canadian Jewish Literature.

 On October 15, 2018, the McGill Faculty of Law hosted a conference entitled Sexual Violence in the Context of the Holocaust.
 One of the conference session was devoted to Applebaum and her memoirs.
 Jan Grabowski presented the memoirs' historical context.
 Deborah Barton, Sophia Koukoui and Ariela Freedman provided analysis of the memoir.
 At another public lecture, at the University of New Brunswick Freedman called Applebaum's memoir a "doubled narrative".